zeromq/goczmq/GODOC.md

 func (c *ReadChunker) ReadFrom(r io.Reader) (int64, error)
 ```
 ReadFrom reads from an io.Reader into a []byte of chunkSize.
 It writes each
-chunk of data as a frame to the socket.
-Each frame will have the more flag set
+chunk of data as a two frame message.
+The first frame is used to indicate if
-until the last frame.
-All data from the io.Reader is sent in one atomic multi
+this is the last message or if there are more messages containing file data to
-frame message
+come.

 #### type Sock